 4. Testing Phase

 The testing phase is where the QA team truly shines.
-They execute rigorous manual and automated tests to validate the software’s functionality, performance, security, and usability.
+They execute rigorous manual and automated tests to validate the software's functional requirements, performance, security, and usability.
 Key activities include:

 5. Deployment Phase